Automation

 title: "Safety Car"

-message: "Safety car deployed — {{ state_attr('binary_sensor.f1_safety_car', 'message') }}"
+message: "Safety car deployed — track status: {{ state_attr('binary_sensor.f1_safety_car', 'track_status') }}"

 mode: single